Jasata/utu-schooner/doc/PostgreSQL.md

 It should be clear that this gets untenable very fast, if the number of columns grows...

+## STRICT vs CALLED ON NULL INPUT

+Use `STRICT` only if you really want the function / procedure to immediately return NULL, if any of the arguments is NULL.
+Otherwise, use `CALLED ON NULL INPUT`...

 ## PL/Python - Python Procedural Language